 When the health care marketplaces are working properly, you and your agent or broker should be able to log on to the online exchange at the same time, or participate in a 3-way call with a customer support representative who can process your application over the phone.
 If these options aren’t working properly, the agent or broker may ask you to apply using a paper application.

 It will probably be easiest if you allow agent or broker to initiate your insurance application.
 That’s because, in order to get paid, the agent needs to supply an ID number.
 Technical problems have been making it difficult for agents to add these numbers when an individual in the middle of the process seeks help from an agent.
 Working with an agent from the start may minimize delays.

 How to Find a Licensed Obamacare Insurance Agent or Broker in Pennsylvania

 All states have certified brokers and agents available to help individuals and businesses sign up for new plans available through Pennie.
 To find one, and to see a list of all the ways you can get help applying for Obamacare, see How Do I Sign Up for Obamacare in Pennsylvania?

 You may also be interested in:

-Many people have turned to social media to vent their frustration and seek solutions to their problems -- an insurance agent or broker may also be a big help.
+Many people have turned to social media to vent and seek solutions -- an insurance agent or broker may also be a big help.